ton-blockchain/ton-connect/workflows.md

 App generates a [request](requests-responses.md#messages).

-App encrypts it to the wallet’s key B (see below).
+App encrypts it to the wallet's key B (see below).

 App sends the encrypted message to B over the [Bridge](bridge.md).

+**Bridge processes message with verification**:
+1. Bridge collects request source metadata (origin, IP, User-Agent, timestamp, client ID)
+2. Bridge encrypts metadata using wallet's Curve25519 public key
+3. Bridge includes encrypted `request_source` in the BridgeMessage

-App shows “pending confirmation” UI to let user know to open the wallet.
+App shows "pending confirmation" UI to let user know to open the wallet.

 Wallet receives the encrypted message through the Bridge.

 Wallet decrypts the message and is now assured that it came from the app with ID **A.**

+### Transaction Verification Process

+**Request Source Verification:**
+1. **Decrypt metadata**: Wallet decrypts the `request_source` field from BridgeMessage using its private key
+2. **Parse metadata**: Extract BridgeRequestSource with origin, IP, User-Agent, timestamp, client ID
+3. **Compare with stored connection**: Verify metadata matches stored connection details
+4. **Display warnings for mismatches**:
+   - Different origin → potential fraud warning
+   - Different IP/User-Agent → network change warning
+   - Significant time gaps → reject transaction

+**User Interface for Transaction Verification:**
+- Show request source details in transaction confirmation
+- Highlight any mismatches between connection and transaction metadata
+- Provide clear warnings for potential security issues

-Wallet shows the confirmation dialog to the user, signs transaction and [replies](requests-responses.md#messages) over the bridge with user’s decision: “Ok, sent” or “User cancelled”.
+Wallet shows the confirmation dialog to the user, signs transaction and [replies](requests-responses.md#messages) over the bridge with user's decision: "Ok, sent" or "User cancelled".

 App receives the encrypted message, decrypts it and closes the “pending confirmation” UI.